 What employers can and cannot claim

-Employers will receive a grant from HMRC covering the lower of 80% of a fully furloughed employee's wages, or £2,500 per month.
+Until July, employers will receive a grant from HMRC covering the lower of 80% of a fully furloughed employee's wages, or £2,500 per month.
 The full amounts claimed must be paid to employees.